connexta/ion-store/README.md

 ```
 ./gradlew module:test --test fullClassName
 ```

+#### Integration Tests
+The integration tests require that Docker is running.

+To skip integration tests, add `-PskipITests`.

 ## Running
 1. Boot up an [Apache Cassandra](https://cassandra.apache.org/) instance using the default hostname and ports: `localhost:9042`.